mattocci27/r-devcontainer/README.md

     ./setup.sh
     ```
     The `setup.sh` script automates the configuration of the development environment for the R project.
-    It sets up Docker containers, updates environment settings for renv, and builds an Apptainer image if applicable, ensuring a consistent and reproducible development setup.
+    It prepares the Podman-backed VSCode dev container, updates environment settings for renv, links the appropriate devcontainer JSON for your host, fixes macOS permissions when needed, and builds an Apptainer image if applicable.
+Running it once per machine keeps the environment consistent and reproducible.

 3. **Start VSCode Dev Container**: Open the project in Visual Studio Code and start the development container.
+The dev container definition assumes the Podman engine (or Podman Desktop) is available to the VSCode Dev Containers / Remote Containers extension.

 4. **Run the Project**:
     ```bash